MarkusReadius/amorinaitaliano/README.md

 ## Contact

-For questions or support, please contact [Your Contact Information].
+For questions or support, please contact colleen@amorinaitalian.com.

 ## Acknowledgments

-- Icons from [Source]
+- Icons from Font Awesome
-- Fonts from Google Fonts
+- Fonts from Google Fonts (Playfair Display and Raleway)
-- Images from [Source]
+- Website designed for Amorina Ristorante Italiano, opening April 2025 in Marlboro, NJ